CYYJL/LS2Net/README.md

 <br/>

-The following analysis was originally included in the main manuscript and was removed solely to comply with the IEEE Regular Paper page limit.
-The complete analysis is preserved here for editorial reference.
+The following supplementary analysis provides additional discussion and analysis that was removed from the main manuscript solely to comply with the IEEE Regular Paper page limit.

 > **4) Analysis of Binary Segmentation:**
 > **4) Analysis of Binary Segmentation**: For other binary segmentation datasets, model performance was analyzed using Bland-Altman and linear regression analyses.
 The number of foreground pixels in both the predicted and manually annotated masks was summed, with the foreground pixel count representing the area of the target segmentation region.
 The areas of the predicted masks were then compared with those of the ground truth to evaluate LS²Net’s segmentation performance.